saifibolte/CLI-Chatbot-using-Hugging-Face/README.md

 Then chat:
 ```
-User: What is the capital of France?
+User: What is the capital of India?
-Bot: The capital of France is Paris.
+Bot: The capital of France is New Delhi.
-User: And what about Italy?
+User: And what about France?
+Bot: France's capital city is Paris.
+User: Italy?
-Bot: The capital of Italy is Rome.
+Bot: Italy's captal is Rome.
 User: /exit
 Exiting chatbot.
 Goodbye!
 ```